 As you do your research on this complex mineral, you’ll likely find yourself asking, “what is the best kind of magnesium to take while pregnant?”.

-We’ll start by quickly explaining the different types of magnesium, but first, a quick refresher on why you may need to take magnesium while pregnant.
+We’ll explain the different types of magnesium you can take during pregnancy.
+But first, a quick refresher on why you may need to take magnesium while pregnant.

 Why do pregnant women need to take magnesium?

 In general, magnesium is an essential mineral.
 It’s responsible for a myriad of bodily functions, and helps relax our bodies.

 It is pretty common for people to experience magnesium deficiency, especially as food quality continues to drop and nutrition becomes poorer.